Th3redTea/h4ms1k.github.io/_posts/2020-06-13-Red_Team_Active_Directory.md

       2. Transitive: Trust relationship is extended beyond a two-domain trust to include other trusted domains.
     - All domains in a forest trust all other domain in the forest.
     - Trusts can extend outside the forest.
-    - Domains can allow access to shared resources outside theur boundaries using a trust.
+    - Domains can allow access to shared resources outside their boundaries using a trust.
 Logon and accessing resources in any domain in the forest can be achieved using trusts.
   - Interesting Resources:
     - [Active Directory Architecture](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-2000-server/bb727030(v=technet.10))
     - [Windows Server 2012 R2 Inside Out: Active Directory Architecture](https://www.microsoftpressstore.com/articles/article.aspx?p=2217264)